Thoughts From the Best Employer in Canada’s Telecommunications Sector

 Lenehan: Yes, as a provider serving every province and territory it’s important to us to be able to serve customers in both official languages.
 New Brunswick offers a terrific starting point for a company looking to provide that bilingual service across Canada.

-Those frontline contact centre employees have a wide assortment of skillsets.
+Those frontline contact centre employees have a wide assortment of skill sets.
 They’re not simply troubleshooting our product; they offer computer troubleshooting as well.

 ONB: New Brunswick has a strong tech sector, so there’s no shortage of smart people here.

 Lenehan: We think we have some pretty brilliant people on staff, no question.
-Like many of their peers in NB they are humble, despite working with some of the most state-of-the-art tech in our country’s telecommunications sector.
+Like many of their peers in NB, they are humble, despite working with some of the most state-of-the-art tech in our country’s telecommunications sector.
 I don’t think we New Brunswickers realize the talent we have in our own backyard.
 In order to deliver on our promise to serve rural Canadians with fast, affordable broadband, you have to be good at what you do, particularly in a competitive environment like ours.

 Whether it’s been ONB or other areas of government, we have always felt very supported by the province.
 Crucially, your group has helped us with things like employee recruitment and retention.

 That support has been consistent across governments, dating back to our earliest days when we were Barrett Xplore, which was in reference to the Barrett family in Woodstock.
 I was born and raised in Woodstock myself, so I’m a proud New Brunswicker living in Ontario.
 We have several employees like me outside the province that are native New Brunswickers.
-There are a number of us who have relocated but we still identify as New Brunswickers, and we are proud to work for a New Brunswick-based company.
+There is a number of us who have relocated but we still identify as New Brunswickers, and we are proud to work for a New Brunswick-based company.
 We all still feel very rooted to home, and that’s pretty powerful.

 ONB: Finally, just as we were preparing for this chat the company announced some exciting news in Manitoba.
 Tell us about that.